fstandhartinger/chutes-webcoder/README.md

 ## Configuration Notes

 - `config/app.config.ts` lists all sandbox and model settings.
 The default model is `chutes/Qwen/Qwen3-Coder-480B-A35B-Instruct-FP8`, but the upstream presets (GPT‑5, Claude Sonnet 4, Gemini 2.0 Flash, Kimi K2) remain available.
-- Switching between Vercel and E2B sandboxes is a matter of flipping `SANDBOX_PROVIDER` and providing the appropriate credentials.
+- Switching between Sandy, Vercel, and E2B sandboxes is a matter of flipping `SANDBOX_PROVIDER` and providing the appropriate credentials.
 - GitHub integration and the new “Builder” experience follow the upstream conventions—set `GITHUB_TOKEN`, `NEXTAUTH_SECRET`, etc., if you adopt those workflows.

 ## Scripts